-A. The Police Murdered George Floyd

-42. On May 25, 2020, the police killed George Floyd in Minneapolis, Minnesota.

-43. Mr. Floyd was the most recent in a long list of Black victims of police brutality, many of which caused protests across the nation.
-In Portland alone, the police have killed several Black people, including Quanice Hayes, Terrell Johnson, Keaton Otis, Aaron Campbell, Patrick Kimmons, Darris Johnson, and Kendra James.
+- A. The Police Murdered George Floyd - 28.
+On May 25, 2020, the police killed George Floyd in Minneapolis, Minnesota. - 29.
+Mr. Floyd was the most recent in a long list of Black victims of police brutality, many of which caused protests across the nation.
+In Portland alone, the police have killed several Black people, including Quanice Hayes, Terrell Johnson, Keaton Otis, Aaron Campbell, Patrick

+Kimmons, Darris Johnson, and Kendra James.
 Some other well-known victims of lethal police force include Michael Brown, Breonna Taylor, Tamir Rice, Philando Castile, Freddie Gray, Walter Scott, Botham Jean, Atiana Jefferson, and, of course, Eric Garner, whose last words echoed those of Mr. Floyd: "I can't breathe."

-44. Videos of Mr. Floyd's murder were widely and rapidly disseminated around the world and catalyzed protests across the country in every major city.

-B. Portland Police Use Brutal Force Against Demonstrators Protesting Police Brutality

-45. In Portland, for over six weeks, thousands of people have gathered every night to protest and mourn Mr. Floyd's murder and insist that our institutions start ensuring that Black lives matter.
-These protests continue to the present day.

-46. One focal point for protesters has been the "Justice Center" in downtown Portland.
-The building houses the police's central precinct, which includes offices for their command staff, a few county courtrooms, and a county jail where hundreds of people disproportionately Black-are warehoused in small cage-like cells.
-Both Portland police arrest data and Multnomah County criminal justice data reveal that Black residents are disproportionately harmed by every part of the criminal justice system from arrest through prosecution and sentencing.5 The Justice Center is, in short, a perfect symbol of the iniquities protesters are demonstrating against.

-47. With limited exceptions, these protests have been overwhelmingly peaceful.
-But nearly every night, the Portland police have used increasingly severe tactics to deter speech on this important issue.

-48. Portland police have shot rubber bullets into crowds of protesters.
+- 30. Videos of Mr. Floyd's murder were widely and rapidly disseminated around the world and catalyzed protests across the country in every major city. - B. Portland Police Use Brutal Force Against Demonstrators Protesting Police Brutality - 31.
+In Portland, for over four weeks, thousands of people have gathered every night to protest and mourn Mr. Floyd's murder and insist that our institutions start ensuring that Black lives matter.
+These protests continue to the present day. - 32.
+One focal point for protesters has been the "Justice Center" in downtown Portland.
+The building houses the police's central precinct, which includes offices for their command staff, a few county courtrooms, and a county jail where hundreds of people-disproportionately Black-are warehoused in small cage-like cells.
+Both Portland police arrest data and Multnomah County criminal justice data reveal that Black residents are disproportionately harmed by every part of the criminal justice system from arrest through prosecution and sentencing.5 The Justice Center is, in short, a perfect symbol of the iniquities protesters are demonstrating against. - 33.
+With limited exceptions, these protests have been overwhelmingly peaceful.
+But nearly every night, the Portland police have used increasingly severe tactics to deter speech on this important issue. - 34.
+Portland police have shot rubber bullets into crowds of protesters.
 Rubber bullets are 40mm-wide "pain compliance devices."
 They are designed to "provide sufficient pain stimulus" to "incapacitat[e] ... an aggressive, non-compliant subject."
 But they can be lethal, especially if they hit someone in the head.
 Figure 2 depicts a round that an officer shot at one protester's head as he was retreating with his hands up.
 Figure 3 depicts the severe type of injury such a round can inflict, even when it impacts only a large muscle group on a young, healthy individual.

+5 W. Haywood Burns Institute for Justice Fairness and Equity, Racial and Ethnic Disparities in Multnomah County (Nov.
+2019), https://multco.us/file/84525/download.